Extra Care housing schemes

 - in-built assisted technology system – allowing tenants to request assistance in the event of an emergency

 Renting the homes

-The new homes will be offered to people following a care assessment and confirmation that they meet the criteria in the council's housing allocations policy for an Extra Care home.
+The Extra Care flats are offered to people following a care assessment and confirmation that they meet the criteria in the council's housing allocations policy for an Extra Care flat.
 Prospective tenants must therefore have both a housing need and a care need and homes will be allocated on a priority of needs basis.
-All tenants will be council tenants.
+All tenants are council tenants.

-Anyone who feels an Extra Care home would suit their needs or knows of someone who would benefit from living within an Extra Care housing scheme should contact Gateway to care:
+Anyone who feels an Extra Care flat would suit their needs or knows of someone who would benefit from living in an Extra Care housing scheme should contact Gateway to Care:

 Management of the homes

-The consortium, Regenter Excellent Homes for Life is managing the homes for 20 years through its contractor Pinnacle PSG.
+The consortium, JLW Excellent Homes for Life, is managing the schemes for 20 years through its contractor Pinnacle PSG.
 This includes carrying out maintenance and repairs, and looking after communal areas including external areas, such as the gardens and parking spaces.
-Pinnacle PSG also manage the tenancies of the new homes.
+Pinnacle PSG also manage the tenancies of the Extra Care flats.

-Each Extra Care housing scheme will be managed on a day to day basis by a manager who will also have overall responsibility for ensuring that tenants receive the care and support they need from the on-site care team.
-The manager and the care and support team will be employed by a single provider in each scheme, who is registered with the Care Quality Commission (CQC) and accredited by Kirklees Council.
-The provider is being selected by the council for each scheme following a tendering process and this will be a separate contract.
-The council awarded the contract for the first scheme, Woodland Court, Dewsbury to Radis Community Care in April 2013 and the contract for the second and third schemes, Meadow Green and Sandy Mount was awarded to Community Integrated Care (CIC).
+Each Extra Care housing scheme is managed on a day to day basis by a manager who also has responsibility for ensuring that tenants receive the care and support they need from the on-site care team.
+The manager and the care and support team are employed by a single provider in each scheme, who is registered with the Care Quality Commission (CQC) and accredited by Kirklees Council.
+The council awarded the contract for Woodland Court, to Radis Community Care and the contracts for Meadow Green and Sandy Mount were awarded to Community Integrated Care (CIC).